Human Rights under Siege in Vietnam

 17 September 2009, Report of the Working Group on the Universal Periodic Review of Vietnam (PDF)

-CEDAW: Concluding comments of the Committee on the Elimination of Discrimination against Women, 2007 (CEDAW/C/VNM/CO/6)
+Committee on the Elimination of Discrimination against Women (CEDAW): Concluding comments, 2007 (CEDAW/C/VNM/CO/6)

 ICCPR – Concluding observations of the Human Rights Committee, 2002 (CCPR/CO/75/VNM)

-December 2011: End-of-mission statement by the UN Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, Mr. Anand Grover in the Country Visit to Viet Nam, 25 November to 5 December 2011
+June 2012: Mission report by the UN Special Rapporteur on the right of everyone to the enjoyment of the highest attainable standard of physical and mental health, and Vietnam’s comments on the report.

 May 2011: Report of the Independent Expert on the effects of foreign debt and other related international financial obligations of States on the full enjoyment of human rights, particularly economic, social and cultural rights - Preliminary note on mission to Viet Nam (A/HRC/17/37/Add.2)